What’s the best way to learn? Observing these learning principles can make learning events and experiences value adding.

 Illustration: The principle of seed time and harvest, both a natural and spiritual law.
 In the natural, the farmers knew how to work with this principle in light of nature’s different seasons.
 In the spiritual, this can be applied to the decisions we make.
 The choices we made are like seeds that we sow, whether sound or not.
 When harvest time comes, we will also reap the consequences of our actions.
 This can be in the form of reward or otherwise.

 However, because of the “time gap” between seed time and harvest season, people thought the decisions they made had nothing to do with their future.
 Bad decisions should be uprooted; otherwise, the coming consequence is inevitable.
-On the other hand, though good decisions are often criticised and the person maligned, in due time, the reward for such action is also inevitable.
+On the other hand, though good decisions are often criticized and the person maligned, in due time, the reward for such action is also inevitable.

 Learning is a process involving a lot of factors.
 But success is dependent on the learner himself.
 For maximum added value of learning and skills enhancement, let’s look at the learning principles observed by Jesus: